Okay, show of hands.

 - Mittens do a much better job of keeping your fingers warm because they keep their warmth together.
 When you have individual fingers they are all on their own.
 Not only are they on their own, but more surface area is exposed to the cold air.
 The result is they lose heat much faster.

-Keys to keeping your hands warm in the cold:
+Keys to keeping your hands warm in cold weather

 - Use mittens to keep finger heat trapped together

-- Use wicking material for layer that touches skin
+- Pick a wicking material for layer that touches skin

 - Use an outer shell that protects from wind and water